-Teen dating violence is a widespread issue that can lead to serious short- and long-term effects.
-Examples of teen dating violence include physical and emotional harm, as well as stalking.
-Once a teen experiences violence in one relationship, research has shown that they are at a significant risk of experiencing violence in another relationship.
+Another type of youth violence, teen dating violence, is an issue that can lead to serious short- and long-term effects.
+Examples of teen dating violence include physical and emotional harm and stalking.
+Once a teen experiences violence in one relationship, research has shown that they are at significant risk of experiencing violence in another.

-Young victims of crime are generally underserved, and the systems responsible for caring for them can be fragmented and ineffective for youth and their families.
-The Office for Victims of Crime is committed to improving the services for all victims of crime, including those exposed to different forms of violence.
+Young victims of crime are generally underserved, and the systems responsible for caring for them can be fragmented and ineffective.
+The Office for Victims of Crime is committed to improving services for all victims of crime, including those exposed to different forms of violence.